hshsl-training/intro-to-programming/shell_lesson/03-working-with-files-part01.md

 ::: {.callout-note appearance="minimal"}
 **Objectives**
-- View, search within, copy, move, and rename files.
-Create new directories.
 - Use wildcards (`*`) to perform operations on multiple files.
-- Make a file read only.
 - Use the `history` command to view and repeat recently used commands.

 **Questions to be answered in this lesson**